 - Relief Captain

 Brief Crew Position Descriptions:

-Shipboard Program Coordinator – This is a full time position with benefits.
-Responsibilities include overseeing the on board education program; presenting our programs on board and onshore; supervision, hiring and training of educators, interns, and volunteers; curriculum and program development; outreach to schools and other youth organizations; ship’s scheduling; and managing the online ticketing system for public sails.
+Shipboard Program Coordinator - This is a full time position with benefits.
+Responsibilities include overseeing the on board education program; presenting our programs on board and onshore; supervision, hiring and training of educators, interns, and volunteers; curriculum and program development; outreach to schools and other youth organizations; ship's scheduling; and managing the online ticketing system for public sails.
+During the sailing season, this is a full time shipboard position.
 A relevant degree along with education experience is required.
 Willingness to live aboard a boat with limited privacy, a strong environmental ethic, plenty of stamina, flexibility, great organization skills, and positive attitude are essential.
 Salary is based on experience.
-Meals (mostly vegetarian) are included when living on the boat.
+Meals (vegetarian) are included when living on the boat.

 Chief Mate - Expected to work closely with other crew members, volunteer crew, and office staff to ensure a high quality on board educational program.
 (S)He will also be responsible for running a safe navigational watch during transits, supervising deck operations during day sails, as well as overseeing the maintenance of the A.J.
 Meerwald.
 Requires 100-ton mate license with sail endorsement (near coastal preferred), and diesel engine maintenance skills.
 Masters license a plus.
 Depending on license and boat handling skills, may also be considered for Relief Captain.

 Educator/Deckhand/Second Mate - Help coordinate shipboard maintenance and vessel operations as well as participate in the on board education program.
 Previous experience operating and maintaining a traditionally rigged wooden sailing vessel is required.
 100-ton mate license with sail endorsement is preferred.
 Applicable experience will be considered.
 Diesel engine maintenance skill and previous education experience a plus.